 Annuities are often used as a part of someone’s retirement plan and can be customized based on a client’s needs.
 An annuity may pay out over a fixed period of time or it may provide income for the remainder of someone’s life, which is attractive for retirees looking for financial security.

 However, annuities can be complex and can come with high fees.
-Historically, annuities have been associated with high sales commissions for the representatives that sell them, often running 6 percent or more.
+Historically, annuities have been associated with high sales commissions for the agents that sell them, often running 6 percent or more.
 These commissions create an incentive for agents to sell annuities even if they aren’t necessarily the best choice for investors.

 What are commission-free annuities?